EngineerBetter/engineerbetter-hugo/content/blog/kthw.md

 Despite spending my time primarily running the business, I figured I should ensure that I can 'walk the walk' too.

 All was going smoothly (well, after I realised that I'd screwed up the `kubeconfig` for `kube-proxy`, but that's another story).
 By the end of the walkthrough I had three controller VMs running the `api-server`, `etcd` and `scheduler`, and three workers running `kubelet` and `kube-proxy`.
 The guide invites you to deploy an NGiNX instance, and hook up a NodePort service to it.

+{{% boxout %}}
+EngineerBetter is a cloud computing and continuous delivery consultancy.
+We don't do front-end web development.
+Hence, some of the code samples in this article are _hideously_ laid out, and I apologise for any emotional distress caused.
+{{% /boxout %}}

+## DNS works, right?

 A friend was asking how DNS works with regards to Services in Kubes, so I thought I'd run through a quick demo.
 Spin up a pod, `curl` my NGiNX service by name, and demonstrate that resolving to the right place.
 Simple, right?